How To Keep Chicken Water From Freezing: 11 EASIEST Ways & FAQ

 Some of those ideas may cause a fire, such as the popular cookie tin heaters.

-One good idea is to try a light bulb inside of a cinder block.
+One good idea is to try a light bulb inside of a cinder block or a stepping stone.

 Some people like to use a submersible chicken water heater.

 You can purchase a small aquarium heater that sits in the water and keeps it warm.